zendesk/delivery_boy/README.md

 This will create a config file at `config/delivery_boy.yml` with configurations for each of your Rails environments.
 Open that file in order to make changes.

+Note that for most configuration variables, you can pass in an environment variable.
+These environment variables all take the form `DELIVERY_BOY_X`, where `X` is the upper-case configuration variable name, e.g. `DELIVERY_BOY_CLIENT_ID`.

 The following configuration variables can be set:

 #### Basic